U.S. Doping Control Certification Program

 Applicability

-Organizations that fall within the scope of this Program shall obtain (1) an initial certification from USADA prior to collecting samples in the United States; (2) annual re-certification; and (3) special certification when samples are collected at Major Games (e.g., Olympic and Paralympic Games, World Championships) in the United States.
+Organizations utilizing USADA as the Sample Collection Authority (“SCA”) do not need to obtain certification.
+SCA that fall within the scope of this Program, who do not use USADA as the SCA, shall obtain (1) an initial certification from USADA prior to collecting samples in the United States; and (2) annual re-certification.

-Organizations subject to the Program shall obtain and hold insurance meeting the following minimum requirements.
+Testing Authorities that use third party collectors should contractually require the SCA to hold insurance and the SCA shall obtain and hold insurance meeting the following minimum requirements.

-All organizations within the scope of this Program shall in good faith make their best effort to apply for certification not less than ninety (90) days prior to the date of any sample collection.
+SCA that fall within the scope of this Program shall in good faith make their best effort to apply for certification not less than thirty days prior to the date of any sample collection.
+Efforts to expedite this process will be made as needed.

-Certifications are limited in scope in accordance with the summary of the testing plans submitted with the organization’s application.
+Certifications cover the general description of plans submitted with the organization’s application.
+Names of athletes being tested and specific testing windows are never required for certification.
 Certifications expire at the end of each calendar year.
 Re-certification must be completed annually.

 application checklist

-Organizations subject to this Program shall provide the following documentation and information with their application for an initial certification, and upon request, at the time of re-certification or special certification:
+All organizations subject to this Program shall provide the following documentation and information with their application for an initial certification, and upon request, at the time of re-certification.

-Completed application for the type of certification being sought.
-(Note: A joint application may be submitted if the Testing Authority (“TA”) and Sample Collection Authority (“SCA”) are different organizations.
-Where USADA is not the SCA, the organization acting as SCA, in addition to the TA, must sign the application or submit a separate application.
-Organizations that utilize USADA as its Sample Collection Authority are not required to submit an application for certification under this program but are still subject to the insurance requirements above.)
+Completed application.
+(Note: Where USADA is not the SCA, the organization acting as SCA must submit an application.
+Organizations that utilize USADA as its Sample Collection Authority are not required to submit an application for certification under this program.)

-- Attestation that all Sample Collection Personnel are sufficiently trained to implement the International Standard for Testing and Investigations and all eligible Doping Control Officers (“DCOs”) who will conduct testing on behalf of the organization in the United States will hold active certification through the International Testing Agency (“ITA”) International DCO (“IDCO”) Training and Certification Program at the time of testing.
+• Attestation that all Sample Collection Personnel are sufficiently trained to implement the International Standard for Testing and Investigations and all eligible[1] Doping Control Officers (“DCOs”) who will conduct testing on behalf of the organization in the United States will hold active certification through the International Testing Agency (“ITA”) International DCO (“IDCO”) Training and Certification Program or equivalent at the time of testing.

 Certified Program Participants